Thavarshan/wisp/README.md

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 For any issues, please open an issue on GitHub.
-Thank you for using Cryptide!
+Thank you for using Vault-0!